sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-10-An intuitive understanding of Gradient Descent and its successors.md

 We try to minimize a function $\displaystyle f_0(x) $

 Machine Learning is also a kind of optimization problem, where we try to minimize the loss/cost function.
 This is a specific case, and here we try to optimise the loss function for its parameters.
-Parameters when it comes to ML models are usually represented by weights and a bias terms among others
+Parameters when it comes to ML models are usually represented by weights and bias terms, among others.
+And luckily the function being optimized here